 Tribulation or Rapture - Which? by Oswald J Smith D.D.
 Litt.D.
 L.L.D.
 His account of converting from Pre-Trib to Post-Trib

 One last thought about the identity of the Antichrist.
-When I was a young Christian in the 1970's, many believed that the Antichrist would be the Pope.
-However, the recent events with the rise of ISIS and the influx of Muslims to Europe suggest that the AntiChrist will be a Muslim.
+The recent events with the rise of ISIS and their beheading of Christians as well as the influx of Muslims into Europe suggest that the AntiChrist could be a Muslim.

 This article may be downloaded and printed as long as no changes are made to the text, and proper credit is given to the source: